kylegodbey/haskellProject/README.md

 # haskellProject
-Project for proglang, undefined as of yet
+Project for proglang, I've decided to make a Sierpinski Triangle drawer.
+One draws it nice and pretty, the other animates some interesting swirls and such because why not.